Non-parametric estimates for graphon mean-field particle systems

 subject to the regularity conditions.

 We will disclose the particular settings of our problem in Section~\ref{s:model}.
 These include the continuity and integrability of the coefficients $F, V, G$ and the initial data $\mu_{0,u}$.
 Then we define the kernel-interpolated estimators $\hat \mu^n_h$ and $\hat \beta^n_{h, \kappa}$, with free choices of the kernel bandwidth vector $h$ and cutoff factors $\kappa$.
-It is worthwhile noticing that the bandwidths of our estimators are consistent for all inputs, whereas the data-driven Goldenshluger-Lepski estimators applied in~\cite{MaestraHoffmann2022} make dynamic choices of bandwidths from a pre-determined finite set of candidates.
-The pre-determined set can be invisible to the users, and the algorithm automatics selects the best candidate to give as output an estimation.
+It is worth noticing that the bandwidths of our estimators are fixed throughout the algorithm, whereas the data-driven Goldenshluger-Lepski estimators applied in~\cite{MaestraHoffmann2022} make dynamic choices of bandwidths from a pre-determined finite set of candidates.
+The pre-determined set can be invisible to the users, and the algorithm automatically selects the best candidate to give as output an estimation.
 Such algorithm attains the optimal pointwise oracle estimations without precise knowledge of the system's continuity property and does not lose too much efficiency for each tuple of plug-in arguments.
 However, the convergence of our estimator $\hat G^n_\vartheta$ depends on the total $L^2$-errors of the plug-in estimators (instead of the pointwise errors), so it becomes more beneficial to fix the bandwidths all along.
 The minimax analysis in Section~\ref{s:minimax} shows that our estimator $\hat \mu^n_h$ is still pointwisely optimal when given enough information.

 We will present upper bounds on the errors of the pointwise estimators in Section~\ref{s:main}, with proofs in Section~\ref{s:estimates-proof}.
-The main idea behind the proofs are the stability of the mean-field systems and the concentration of particle densities.
-We make a direct connection between the (observed) finite-population system~\eqref{e:finite-pop-SDE} and the intrinsic graphon mean-field system~\eqref{e:graphon-SDE} by one step of telescoping.
-With the particle density $\mu$ for instance, we have
+The main idea behind the proofs are the stability of the mean-field systems and the concentration of particle density.
+We make a direct connection between the (observed) finite-population system~\eqref{e:finite-pop-SDE} and the intrinsic graphon mean field system~\eqref{e:graphon-SDE} by the next inequality step.
+With particle density $\mu$, for example, we have

 where